Jerzy Ficowski

-Jerzy Tadeusz Ficowski ([ˈjɛʐɨ fiˈt͡sɔfskʲi]; 4 October 1924 in Warsaw – 9 May 2006 in Warsaw) was a Polish poet, writer and translator (from Yiddish, Russian, Romani and Hungarian).
+Jerzy Tadeusz Ficowski ([ˈjɛʐɨ fiˈt͡sɔfskʲi]; 4 October 1924 in Warsaw – 9 May 2006 in Warsaw) was a Polish poet, writer, ethnographer and translator (from Yiddish, Russian, Romani and Hungarian).

 Biography and works

 During the German occupation of Poland in World War II, Ficowski who lived in Włochy near Warsaw was a member of the Polish resistance.
 He was a member of the Home Army (Armia Krajowa, AK), was imprisoned in the infamous Pawiak and took part in the Warsaw Uprising of 1944.
 His codename was Wrak and he fought in Mokotów region.
 Following the Warsaw Uprising, Ficowski entered a camp with other survivors of the battle.

 After the war, Ficowski returned to Warsaw and enrolled at the university in order to study philosophy and sociology.
 There he published his first volume of poetry, Ołowiani żołnierze (The Tin Soldiers, 1948).
 This volume reflected the Stalinist atmosphere of the early postwar Poland, in which heroes of the Armia Krajowa Warsaw Uprising were treated with suspicion at best, arrested and executed at worst, together with the sense of a new city arising from the ashes of the old.

 His early works show the influence of Julian Tuwim.
 Later he became interested in the poems of the interwar period, with elements of fantasy and grotesque.
 In the later period his poems reflected various moral and social aspects of life in the People's Republic of Poland.